iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-11-25.md

 A great weekend - my highlights were seeing blue sky from the bottom of Gaping Ghyll and meeting so many of the awesome new novices we have this year.

 #####Jack Hare

+My team decided on going to Sells’ Gill.
+This meant for quite a long walk through Horton in Ribblesdale and eventually on the Pennine way.
+After following the Pennine way for around 25 minutes we saw another group changing outside of Sells’ Gill.
+There were a group of about 15 Durham cavers on a complete novice SRT trip doing some of the pitches as SRT practise.
+This meant that only some of my team could descend the first pitch until we decided to go back out.
+We then bimbled in the short streamway following the Goblin route entrance.
+Slightly disappointing - but hey at least we did some caving and a nice walk.

+At the BPC we were met with a very enthusiastic Hunt Pot team.
+We packed up and off we were back to London.
+We left quite early at around 4pm and arrived at around 22:30.

+#####Ben

 ###Hunt Pot {{DATE=2016-11-27; CAVE=Hunt Pot;}}